pgalko/BambooAI/README.md

 #### Configuration Structure

-The LLM configuration is stored in `LLM_CONFIG.json` or the `LLM_CONFIG` environment variable.
+The LLM configuration is stored in `LLM_CONFIG.json`.
 Here's the complete configuration structure:

 ```json
 {